 A matter of decades ago, children in our country worked 16-hour days.
 Workers' limbs were torn off and disabled workers were condemned to poverty and often to starvation.
 Trusts controlled some markets to the extent that prices were fixed and small businesses choked out.
 Price fixing crippled normal market forces.
 Employees were terminated based on personalities.
 Influence was applied through intimidation and harassment.
 Then society reacted and demanded that businesses place high value on fairness and equal rights.
-Anti-trust laws were instituted.
+Anti- trust laws were instituted.
 Government agencies were established.
 Unions were organised.
 Laws regulations were established.

-2. Ethics Programs help Maintain a Moral Course in Turbulent Times:
+2. Ethics Programs help Maintain a Moral Course in Turbulent Time

-As noted earlier in this document, Wallace and Pekel explain that attention to business ethics is critical during times of fundamental change - times much like those faced now by businesses, both non profit or for-profit.
+As noted earlier in this document, Wallace and Pekel explain that attention to business ethics is critical during times of fundamental change - times much like those faced now by businesses, both nonprofit or for-profit.
 During times of change, there is often no clear moral compass to guide leaders through complex conflicts about what is right or wrong.
-Continuing attention to ethics in the workplace sensitises leaders and staff to how they want to act -consistently.
+Continuing attention to ethics in the workplace sensitises leaders and staff to how they want to act -consistently

-3. Ethics Programs Cultivate Strong Teamwork and Productivity:
+3. thics Programs Cultivate Strong Teamwork and Productivity:

 Ethics programs align employee behaviors with those top priority ethical values preferred by leaders of the organisation.
-Usually, an organisation finds surprising disparity between its preferred values and the values actually reflected by behaviors in the workplace.
-Ongoing attention and dialogue regarding values in the workplace builds openness, integrity and community - critical ingredients of strong teams in the workplace.
+Usually, an organisation finds surprising disparity between ongoing attention and dialogue regarding values in the workplace builds openness, integrity and community - critical ingredients of strong teams in the workplace.
 Employees feel strong, alignment between their values and those of the organisation.
 They react with strong motivation and performance.